chafey/OrthancService/README.md

 --------

 1. Open the solution, make sure "Release" build configuration is selected
 2. Copy the build of Orthanc.exe you want to build into the installer into the "InstallerAssets" directory.
+Note that the exe must be named Orthanc.exe!
 3. Build the solution (F6)
-4. Using windows explorer, right click on the Installer/OrthancInstaller.nsi and select "Compile NSIS Script".

-The installer will be located in OrthancInstaller/OrthancInstaller.exe
+If everything builds OK, the installer will be located in OrthancInstaller/OrthancInstaller.exe

 FAQ
 ==============